Shahivand District

 Shahivand District (بخش شاهیوند) is in Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.
 Its capital is the village of Cham Palak.

 The district is entirely rural.
 In the district is the Kashkan River.
 Most of the people work in fields and cultivate grain.
 Some families depend on their livestock and earn money from the sale of their animals’ by-products.
 These animals are chickens, goats, sheep, and cows.

 History

-After the 2006 National Census, Chegeni (Note: Renamed the Central District of Dowreh County) and Veysian Districts were separated from Khorramabad County in the establishment of Dowreh County, which was divided into three districts of two rural districts each, with Sarab-e Dowreh as its capital.
-Kashkan Rural District (Note: Renamed Kashkan-e Shomali Rural District) was separated from Chegeni District in the formation of Shahivand District.
-The name of the county was changed to Chegeni County in 2018.
+In 2007, Dowreh-ye Chegeni and Veysian Districts were separated from Khorramabad County in the establishment of Dowreh County, (Note: Renamed Chegeni County) which was divided into three districts of two rural districts each, with Sarab-e Dowreh as its capital.
+The county was renamed Chegeni County in 2019.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 14,824 in 3,509 households.
+At the time of the 2011 National Census, the district's population was 14,824 in 3,509 households.
 The 2016 census measured the population of the district as 14,851 inhabitants in 4,079 households.